chat-exercise-fpmi-2019/SushaYauheni/rfc.md

 ## Messages send from client to server

-**Length-prefixed: At the beginning of each message a number of bytes, specifying length of message is added, followed by space.**
+**Length-prefixed: At the beginning of each message a number of bytes, that consists of 4 digits, specifying length of message is added, followed by space.**

 ---
 ### User messages